perfectsense/gyro/docs/guides/writing-a-provider.rst

     }

-The ``GyroUI`` parameter in create, update and delete methods is responsible for displaying the output on the console UI and the ``State`` parameter is responsible to generate and update state files for the resources.
+The ``GyroUI`` parameter in create, update and delete method is responsible for displaying the output on the console UI and the ``State`` parameter is responsible to generate and update state files for the resources.

 **refresh()**